Exact quantum noise deconvolution with partial knowledge of noise: background

-This enables us to construct the matrix representation of the channel directly from its Choi-Jamio\l{l}kovski representation.
+This enables us to construct the superoperator representation of the channel directly from its Choi-Jamio\l kowski representation.
 It is worth recalling that the adjoint of the map $\Phi$ in Eq.~(\ref{eq:KrausRep}) is given by

 Hence, the adjoint of a completely positive (CP) map admits a Kraus representation, which proves that $\widehat{\Phi}$ is a CP map.
-The matrix representation of $\Phi_{\rm adj}$ is given by
+The superoperator representation of $\Phi_{\rm adj}$ is given by

 where $\top$ denotes transposition.
 By comparing Eq.~(\ref{eq:MatrixRep}) and Eq.~(\ref{eq:AdjKrausVecRep}) it becomes clear that

 Another useful map for our analysis is the inverse of a CPTP map $\Phi$, which we denote by $\Phi^{-1}$.
 By definition if $\Phi$ is invertible